kadubarral/gyant/infra/README.md

 ![app](app.png)

 ## Horizontal Pod Autoscale
 Using kubernetes HPA the application is configured to scale based on CPU utilization.
+This rule can be changed at "infra/hpa.yaml".

 ## CloudWatch Monitoring
 ```sh